hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/README.md

 Well-modeled data alone does not create value.

 This layer bridges the gap between:

-- **Correct data** and **correct decisions**
+- Correct data and correct decisions
-- **Metrics** and **meaning**
+- Metrics and meaning
-- **Reporting** and **strategy**
+- Reporting and strategy

-> Analytics is not about numbers — it is about understanding drivers.
+Analytics is not about numbers.
+It is about understanding drivers.

 ---

 ## Business Recommendation Layer

-This section represents the **final decision layer** of the analytics stack.
+This section represents the final decision layer of the analytics stack.

-While the analytical modules above focus on explaining *why* performance changes, this layer explicitly addresses *what actions should be taken next*.
+While individual analytical modules focus on explaining why performance changes, this layer explicitly addresses what actions should be taken next.

 Recommendations are intentionally free of SQL, intermediate metrics, and implementation detail.
-They are written to be **executive-readable, action-oriented, and directly traceable to validated analytical findings**.
+They are written to be executive-readable, action-oriented, and directly traceable to validated analytical findings.

 ---

 ## Recommendation Traceability Map

-The map below illustrates how individual analytical modules contribute to the final business recommendations.

-Each **Derived Recommendation** represents a localized, analysis-level decision insight, which collectively supports the executive-level conclusions presented in the Business Recommendation Layer.
+Each derived recommendation originates from a specific analytical module and rolls up into executive-level guidance.

 ```